Averaging plus Learning Models and Their Asymptotics: Conclusion

 Thus far, agents' rules are mechanical.
-Future work should address the issue of rationality.
-In Degroot learning, individuals are boundedly rational.
+Future work should address the issue of rationality or an infinite number of agents.
+In Averaging plus Learning, individuals are boundedly rational.
 They use the same rule.
 What if the agents are strategic?
-In the presence of noise or disturbance, manipulation of opinion dynamics by forceful agents \cite{acemoglu2010spread} becomes an interesting but difficult question.
-A possible way forward is to look at fully nonlinear models.
-Random dynamical systems were reviewed by \cite{bhattacharya2003random}.
+In the presence of noise or disturbance, manipulation of opinion dynamics by forceful agents like an AI bot (\cite{acemoglu2010spread}) becomes an interesting but difficult question.
+Random dynamical systems were reviewed by \cite{bhattacharya2003random,stachurski2009economic}.
 Our results use different techniques to study social learning.
-Though it must be acknowledged that recursive random dynamical systems are not new in economics, their probabilistic analysis poses several challenges to researchers.
-The interaction between mathematical finance and game theory groups should take into account the resurgence of social learning models.
-How a distribution of beliefs on prices for financial assets arises is not only a fundamental question for game theorists but also of interest to proponents of stochastic volatility and asset pricing models.
-Rather than viewing trading as an exogenous activity, it should be seen as an essential combination of interaction and learning.
+Though it must be acknowledged that recursive random dynamical systems are not new in economics, physics and computer science, their probabilistic analysis poses several challenges to researchers.